Bonolo Mokua

 As you look through your last few months of spending, take note of whether you were spending within the limits you'd set for yourself and adjust accordingly if there are any areas where you can cut back.

 Take inspiration from the beautiful varieties of flowers and look at diversifying your savings and investments.
-We have all heard the saying “don’t put all your eggs in one basket”; diversifying your portfolio will help minimise your risks and maximize your returns.
+We have all heard the saying “don’t put all your eggs in one basket”; spreading your savings across different places will help minimise your risks and maximize your returns.
 Even during these challenging economic times, stay focused on the fact that your financial situation can change if you take the time to work out a budget that will spring you out of debt and into a life of abundance.

 For more tips to spend wisely, save regularly and invest prudently you can check out our Values & Money resources page here.